gali1/doh-server/README.md

 # DoH Proxy with HTTP Authorization and Several Server Side Functions

 This repo is a fork of `doh-proxy`.
-This forked version has the following functions in addition to ones of original version.
+This forked version has the following functions in addition to ones of original version. **Use [`junkurihara/doh-auth-proxy`](https://github.com/junkurihara/doh-auth-proxy) to fully leverage the following functions.

 - Proxy function of Oblivious DNS over HTTPS in addition to the target (server) function
+- **Multiple hops of intermediate relays are enabled in addition to the standard ODoH protocol**, which is called *Mutualized Oblivious DNS over HTTPS* (MODoH).
-- access control by HTTP Authorization header with bearer token at target and proxy endpoints independently.
+- **Access control by HTTP Authorization header with bearer token at target and proxy endpoints independently.**
-- server-side blocking by query names (currently returns NXDOMAIN, and supports exact match, suffix match, and prefix match)
+- Server-side blocking by query names (currently returns NXDOMAIN, and supports exact match, suffix match, and prefix match)
 - server-side overriding query names with specific IP addresses
 - (TODO:) configuration file
 - (TODO:) logging